How to Send Money to a College Student

 When setting up a bank account for your college student, be sure to choose a no-fee, no minimum account, like Capital One 360’s MONEY account, which is intended for teens and allows for parental access.
 If you’d like a college-specific account, Chase Bank’s College Checking account is another solid choice.
 They offer no fees for five years for college students, and only a $25 minimum opening deposit.

 PayPal allows you to electronically send money to your child via email, as long as they have a PayPal account associated with that email address.
-Transfers are free and usually take 2-3 days.
+Transfers are free within the U.S., and it usually takes 2-3 days when sending money from a bank account.

 Not quick enough?
 Try Zelle, a money-transferring app that promises that funds sent are available within minutes.
 It’s also free.
 Talk about instant gratification.